Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/README.md

 (Click on ghcnm.tavg.latest.qcf.tar.gz to download.)

 The directory `Data/Get_data` contains instructions and code to download and aggregate the data used for the analysis.
 See detailed instructions in `Data/Get_data/README.md`.
 For convenience, the final aggregated datasets are already provided in the `Data` folder.

-### Code

-Detailed descriptions of the code and usage instructions are available in `Code/README.md`.

 ### Figure